arifayduran/wetter_app/README.md

 Screenshots

-Below are six images showcasing the app in action:
+Below are six images showcasing the app in action.
-[Attach screenshots here]

-Try It Yourself!
+/ Or: Try It Yourself!

 Feel free to clone this repository and test it out.
 Contributions and feedback are always welcome! 😊